Yesterday and Today: Whitaker photo session

-On 25 March 1966, photographer Robert Whitaker hosted a photo session with the Beatles at his studio at 1 The Vale, off King's Road in Chelsea.
+On 25 March 1966, British photographer Robert Whitaker hosted a photo session with the Beatles at his studio at 1 The Vale, off King's Road in Chelsea.
 Having spent three months away from the public eye, the band members had expanded their interests and were eager to depart from the formula imposed on them as pop stars, both in their music and in their presentation.
 Whitaker similarly had ambitions that the photo session should break new ground.
 He planned a conceptual art piece titled A Somnambulant Adventure, which he later described as "a considered disruption of the conventions surrounding orthodox pop star promotional photography".
 Whitaker conceived the piece as a comment on the Beatles' fame, having accompanied them on their August 1965 US tour and been alarmed at the scenes of Beatlemania he witnessed then.

 Whitaker assembled props such as plastic doll parts, trays of meat, white butchers' coats, a hammer and nails, a birdcage, cardboard boxes, and sets of false teeth and eyes.
 During the shoot, he took several reels of film of the band members interacting with the objects, culminating in a series of photos of the group dressed in the white coats and draped with pieces of meat and body parts from the baby dolls.
 The band were used to Whitaker's fondness for the surreal and played along.
 Lennon recalled that they were motivated by "boredom and resentment at having to do another photo session and another Beatles thing.
 We were sick to death of it."
 Whitaker's concept was also compatible with their own black humour and their interest in the avant-garde.